 Breast compression is a way of gently squeezing the breast during a breastfeed to put pressure on the milk glands causing them to release more milk and increase milk flow.
 Breast compression simulates a milk let-down (milk ejection reflex).
-Increasing milk flow in this way encourages a baby to keep sucking actively because he will be rewarded with more milk and this makes for more effective breastfeeding.
-As well as keeping a baby feeding actively at the breast for longer, breast compression can help to increase a milk supply by ensuring the breasts are more thoroughly emptied.
+Increasing milk flow in this way can encourage a baby to keep sucking actively because he will be rewarded with more milk and this makes for more effective breastfeeding.
+As well as keeping a baby feeding actively at the breast for longer, breast compression may help to increase a milk supply by ensuring the breasts are more thoroughly emptied.
 The more frequently and thoroughly a baby breastfeeds and empties the breasts, the more milk will be made.

 How do I do breast compression?

-- Breastfeed your baby as usual with a deep latch (plenty of breast tissue in the mouth as well as the nipple) and a comfortable breastfeeding position.
+• Breastfeed your baby as usual with a deep latch (plenty of breast tissue in the mouth as well as the nipple) and a comfortable breastfeeding position.

-- During the breastfeed, watch for the moment when your baby stops sucking actively—this is when the deep jaw movements slow down and you can’t hear many (or any) swallows.
+• During the breastfeed, watch for the moment when your baby stops sucking actively—this is when the deep jaw movements slow down and you can’t hear many (or any) swallows.

-- Using a free hand, cup and squeeze the breast between thumb and fingers e.g. with the thumb on top of the breast and the fingers of the same hand below it.
+• Using a free hand, cup and squeeze the breast between thumb and fingers e.g. with the thumb on top of the breast and the fingers of the same hand below it.
 Alternatively, some mothers press the breast against the chest wall or have their fingers on top of the breast and their thumb below.

-- Avoid sliding your thumb or fingers along the breast and do not press so firmly that it is uncomfortable or painful.
+• Avoid sliding your thumb or fingers along the breast and do not press so firmly that it is uncomfortable or painful.

-- Repeat the compressions until there is no active swallowing.
+• Repeat the compressions until there is no active swallowing.

-- Once baby stops actively sucking on the first breast even with compression, offer the other breast and repeat.
+• Once baby stops actively sucking on the first breast even with compression, offer the other breast and repeat.

 Pictures of breast compression